calphool/JX8P_PSU/README.md

 The total current draw across the fuse is just above 1.5 amps, so a 2 amp fuse should probably be what you use.

 I've included a Gerber .zip file, so you can just send the .zip to your favorite PCB fab house.

+On the mains side (labeled N / L), you'll take the output of the PX8P's filter board, and connect it here.
+Remove the transformer and the old PCB.
+The leads that used to go to the transformer (the green and the white) will now connect to this board.
+The white one should connect to the N screw terminal and the green one should connect to the L screw terminal.

+Regarding the connectors that go to the synthesizer itself, they are no longer available, so I desoldered the old ones from my old PCB.
+If you don't have good desoldering tools, you have other options.
+You could snip the connector off of the synth and simply solder the wires directly, making sure to label them before you cut anything.
+You could also change the connector to something more standard and user header pins, again be sure to label each wire before you do this.
+The old PCB actually has markings for the voltages for each wire, and the wires are color coded as well.

+Best of luck.
+As always, this project is a personal project.
+I am not liable for any damage you do to your synth, to yourself, your friends and family, or to your property, even if there is an error in this design.
+Build at your own risk, and make sure to check the output voltages on everything before you connect it to your synth.